-Item Details Yes/No REMARKS
+TENDER NO: CONTRACTOR: DATE:

+ITEM DETAILS YES/NO REMARKS

+Serial Numbers and Switches

-Serial No and Models of Switches Switches YES
+Models of Switches UPSs

-Indicated in Final Documentation UPSs
+indicated in Final Routers

-Routers

-DTU
+Documentation DTU

-Brief Description of Project Details -
+Brief Description of -

+Project Details

-Network Layout Diagram Data Points Labelled
+Network Layout Data Points Labelled

+Diagram Positions of Cabinets on

-Posit ions of C abinets on Floors Indicated
+Floors Indicated

-New Trunking Installed Indicated
+New Trunking Installed

+Indicated

-Fibre Optic Backbone Diagam
+Fibre Optic Backbone

+Diagram

 Site Layout Diagram

-Test Results Test Result Matching Data Points Data Points Matching the Design Summary of Data Points Per Cabinet Confirm lengths of cables relative to cabinet positions Test Results for Fibre Cables Confirmation of detailed gathered in field against the documentation.
-Ready for commissioning
+Test Results Test Result Matching

+Data Points

+Data Points Matching

+the Design

+Summary of Data Points

+Per Cabinet

+Confirm lengths of

+cables relative to

+cabinet positions

+Test Results for Fibre

+Cables

+Confirmation of detailed

+gathered in field against

+the documentation.

+Ready for

+commissioning

-Name: Name: Sign: Sign:
+lame: Sign: lame: Sign:

-APPENDIX II: INSPECTION CHECKLIST FOR COMPLETED PROJECTS FOR FINAL INSPECTION
+APPENDIX II: INSPECTION CHECKLIST FOR COMPLETED PROJECTS FOR ii.
+FINAL INSPECTION

-TENDER NO: CONTRACTOR:

-DATE:
+TENDER NO: CONTRACTOR: DATE: FLOOR Location 2.
+Cabinet Size 3.
+Check Earthing of Cabinet 4.
+Copper Patch Panels Make of copper panels No of 24 port on copper panel No of 48 port on copper panel No of terminated ports on copper panels Category of copper patch panels (Cat 6?)
+No of Cable Managers No of 3m Patch Chords 5.
+Fibre Optic Patch Panels (where applicable) Make of Patch Panel No of Fibre Optic patch panels Make of Fibre Optic panels No of ports on Fibre Optic panel No of terminated ports on Fibre Optic panel 6.
+Patch Chords (User Area) Total No of 5m Patch Chords Total No of 3m Patch Chords 7.
+UTP Cables used Category of cables Make of cables 8.
+LAN edge Switches Serial Nos Type of switches (Make and Model) No of 12 port of switches No of 24 port of switches No of 48 port of switches No of GigaEthernet ports connected iii.
+APPENDIX III: PROGRESS OF JOBS PER SITE - THIS IS FOR PROJECTS STILL NOT COMPLETE

 FLOOR

-1. Location

-2. Cabinet Size

-3. Check Earthing of Cabinet

-4. COPPER PATCH PANELS

-Make of copper panels

-No of 24 port on copper panel

-No of 48 port on copper panel

-No of terminated ports on copper panels

-Category of copper patch panels (Cat 6?)

-No of Cable Managers ///

-No of 3m Patch Chords

-5. FIBRE OPTIC PATCH PANELS (where applicable)

-Make of Patch Panel

-No of Fibre Optic patch panels

-Make of Fibre Optic panels

-No of ports on Fibre Optic panel

-No of terminated ports on Fibre Optic panel

-6. PATCH CHORDS (USER AREA)

-Total No of 5m Patch Chords

-Total No of 3m Patch Chords

-7. UTP CABLES USED

-Category of cables

-Make of cables

-8. LAN edge Switches Serial Nos

-Type of switches (Make and Model)

-No of 1 2 port of switches

-No of 24 port of switches

-No of 48 port of switches

-No of GigaEthernet ports connected

 9. Core Switch Serial No (where applicable)

 Type of switch (Make and Model)

 No of Power Supply Units (PSU)

 Power Capacity of PSU

 No of GigaEthernet modules

+No. & Type of Supervisor Engines

+No. & Type of Gigabit Line Cards

-10. TYPE OF UPS (Make and Model)
+10. Type of UPS (Make and Model)

 UPS Serial/Nos.

 11. DTU Serial Number

 12. Router Serial Number

-Name: Name:
+Name: Sign: Name: Sign: